open-telemetry/oteps/text/0016-named-tracers.md

 #### Meter namespace
 This is included here because it is often confused with the meter name.

-This describes the component which is being instrumented.
+A Meter namespace describes the component which is being monitored.
 For instance, `latency` could be collected from a number of different things (http latency, disk latency, event loop latency) and a namespace ties the `latency` metric to the entity being metered.

 example: `bytes_transmitted` may be overall network bytes transmitted, or bytes transmitted specifically over `http`.
 In this case, it may be desirable to disambiguate these metrics by applying the `http` or `network` namespaces to the `bytes_transmitted` metric.